ttaubert/octoblog/source/_posts/2016-08-08-continuous-integration-for-nss.markdown

 }
 ```

-Docker is well-documented, so this step shouldn't be too difficult and you
+Docker and task definitions are well-documented, so this step shouldn't be too
-should be able to confirm everything runs fine in almost no time.
+difficult and you should be able to confirm everything runs fine.
 Now instead
 of kicking off tasks manually the next logical step is to spawn tasks
 automatically when changesets are pushed to the repository.